PavlaBerankova/GuessNumber/README.md

 # Guess Number Mobile App

-Guess Number is a simple mobile application developed in SwiftUI for iOS.
+Guess Number is a mobile application developed in SwiftUI for iOS.
 It allows the user to play a number guessing game with two difficulty levels: easy and hard.
 In the easy level, the player has 10 attempts to guess the hidden number, while in the hard level, they only have 5 attempts.

 - Version control with three branches: `main`, `version.2`, and `features`.